 - Do about 15 minutes of warmup that varies in intensity before you begin regular exercise.

 - Breathe through your nose to warm and humidify air before it enters your lungs.

 - Wear a face mask or scarf when exercising, especially in cold, dry weather.

 - If you have allergies, avoid triggers.
 For example, don't exercise outside when pollen counts are high.

 - Try to avoid areas with high levels of air pollution, such as roads with heavy traffic.

 There is limited clinical evidence that any alternative treatments benefit people with exercise-induced bronchoconstriction.
-For example, although it's been suggested that fish oil, vitamin C or vitamin C supplements can help prevent exercise-induced bronchoconstriction, there isn't enough evidence to show if they're useful or not.
+For example, it's been suggested that fish oil, vitamin C or vitamin C supplements can help prevent exercise-induced bronchoconstriction, but there isn't enough evidence to show if they're useful.

 Preparing for an appointment